 22. Enjoy a hands-on exploration of nature with mazes, rides, and festivals at Camden Children’s Garden.

-24. Dance, sing, and make music at a mommy-and-me music class, including Music for Aardvarks, Music Together, and Preschool of Rock.
+24. Dance, sing, and make music at a mommy-and-me music class.

-25. Take part in storytimes at indie bookstores, or FREE ones at Barnes & Noble, Pottery Barn Kids, and Whole Foods.
+25. Take part in storytimes at indie bookstores, or FREE ones at Barnes & Noble, Pottery Barn Kids, and Indigo in Short Hills.

 26. Pick your own apples, strawberries, and blueberries at the Garden State’s wonderful pick-your-own farms.